WATER SOFTENER – HARD WATER MINERALS, IRON & MANGANESE

 There are different types of water softeners, including up-flow versus down-flow which can make a big difference, particularly if there are elevated levels of iron in the water.
 Also, high efficiency softeners use much less salt and water in the equipment’s regeneration cycle.
-For a full discussion on what hard water is, see the link at Hard water described
+For more detail about hard water, see the link at Hard water described.

 OTHER AFFECTS OF HARD WATER, IRON & MANGANESE

 Affects of hard water, iron & manganese include corrosion and scaling inside pipes, major staining throughout the home’s showers, bathtubs, and sinks and destruction of hot water heaters way ahead of their useful life.
 Aside from some of the affects mentioned above, hard water scale can also build-up inside hot water heaters insulating the temperature sensor inside the tank causing them to work much harder to bring the temperature up to the set level.

 This will reduce the useful life of your hot water heater and require early replacement.
 For those using their well water for outside lawn irrigation, iron and manganese can cause major staining of outside walkways, house siding and anyplace the water touches.
 See the link at https://h2ocare.com/lawn-irrigation/